Creative Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for creative professionals in Connecticut?

-The H-1B is the most common visa for creative roles that qualify as specialty occupations, including UX design, graphic design with a relevant degree, and creative direction.
+The H-1B visa is the most common visa for creative roles that qualify as specialty occupations, including UX design, graphic design with a relevant degree, and creative direction.
 The O-1A is an alternative for individuals with demonstrated distinction in their field.
 Creative professionals in film, television, or performing arts may qualify for the O-1B.
-Some roles at multinational firms in Stamford may qualify for L-1 transfers for existing employees.
+Some roles at multinational firms in Stamford may qualify for L-1 visa transfers for existing employees.

 Which cities in Connecticut have the most creative visa sponsorship jobs?